hectormartinez/hectormartinez.github.io/index.md

 ### Data and tools

-* [Smalltools](https://github.com/hectormartinez/smalltools) A collection of little Python scripts, including a bootstrap-sample significance tester for structure prediction.
 * [Regpol](https://github.com/hectormartinez/regpol) The regular-polysemy datasets in English, Danish and Spanish from my doctoral dissertation.
 * [Danish UD](http://universaldependencies.github.io/docs/) I have been involved in the conversion of the Copenhagen Dependency Treebank to the Universal Dependencies formalism.
+* [Smalltools](https://github.com/hectormartinez/smalltools) A collection of little Python scripts, including a bootstrap-sample significance tester which keeps coming in handy.

 ### Publications
 1. Johannsen A, Martínez Alonso H and Søgaard A . _Any-language frame semantic parsing_.
 EMNLP 2015 (to appear).